 All counselors are volunteers and this schedule is subject to change on short notice; check the hours right before you come.
 (You can also get the counseling hours by calling 415-282-6622).

-Capp runs parallel to Mission St.,1 block east; our cross street is 21st Street.
-Public Transportation: MUNI 14 (14R get off at 20th St.) or 49 buses; BART 16th or 24th St. stops.
-Street parking is limited; public transportation or bicycle is better.
+Capp Street is one block east and parallel to Mission Street.
+558 Capp Street is between 20th and 21st Street.
+Public Transportation: MUNI 14 (14R get off at 20th St.) or 49 buses, BART 16th or 24th Street stations.
+Street parking is limited and may require moving the car while waiting for a counselor.